mozilla-ai/agent-factory/docs/getting-started/usage.md

 > [!IMPORTANT]
 > Always run the server in non-chat mode (`--nochat`) when generating agents using the `agent-factory` command.
-> For multi-turn conversations, see the section on [Multi-Turn Conversations](#multi-turn-conversations.md).
+> For multi-turn conversations, see the section on [Multi-Turn Conversations](multi-turn-conversations.md).

-Once the server is running, run the `agent-factory` CLI tool with your desired workflow prompt:
+Once the server is running, from the project root directory, run the `agent-factory` CLI tool with your desired workflow prompt:

 ```bash
 uv run agent-factory "Summarize text content from a given webpage URL"